tanradap/cell-quantification/README.md

 # cell-quantification

 This repository contains python scripts & jupyter notebooks used to create the neuronal and glial cell classification pipeline for PSP postmortem brain.
-Morphological and slide staining intensity were used as features for cell classification, which were extracted from cells using QuPath software.
+Scanned postmortem slides were first pre-processed in QuPath, where StarDist was used to perform nuclei detection and features (cell morphology, staining intensity, contextual information) were extracted and exported to Python to perform cell classification.
 This pipeline did not end up performing well, but the backbone is useful for other purposes e.g. creating the tau quantitifaction pipeline.
 Cell classes include neurons, astrocytes, oligodendrocytes, and others.
 Folders are detailed below:

 **Tuning_parameters:** for tuning hyperparameters of the classification model.